top of page

 Before I delve into the region's gastronomy and my ultimate list of what and where to eat the best food in Yucatan, here are a few tips and tricks for road-tripping the peninsula of Yucatan:

 The peninsula includes the states of Yucatan, Campeche and Quintana Roo (a.k.a.
 Riviera Maya) and road trips can start from either Cancun (usually foreigners as it hosts the largest international airports), Campeche or Mérida, where there's plenty of rental companies and choice.
 As foreigners, our trip started and ended at the International Airport of Cancun.
 We traversed the "pueblos mágicos" westwards, to Valladolid, Izamal and then to the capital Mérida where the traditional "pibil" style (slow-cooked meat) tacos dominate, then south at the incredible Mayan city of Uxmal and the "Puuc" route ruins before cutting through the jungle and down to the south-east at the majestic Bacalar which is not (yet) flooded by hordes of tourists and keeps a more laid-back local character.
-Finally, we drove north towards Tulum and then caught the ferry to Cozumel to taste the region's best seafood.
+Finally, we drove north towards Tulum and then caught the ferry to Cozumel to taste the unique and authentic Caribbean Mexican-style seafood.
+Tulum and the Riviera has also arguably lots to offer when it comes to seafood, especially if you are fan of fine dining and avant-garde food.
+Which inevitably comes at its own (high) cost ;-)

 Driving is one of the best ways to explore the region's cultural treasures and be free to stop and eat anywhere you wish, even at the random roadside street fruit stalls!